Crouch End (short story): Plot

 Police constables Ted Vetter and Robert Farnham are working the night shift at a small station in the London suburb of Crouch End.
 They discuss the case of Doris Freeman, a young American woman who came in to report the disappearance of her husband, lawyer Lonnie Freeman.
 Nearly hysterical, Doris arrived in the station speaking of monsters and supernatural occurrences.

-Doris relates how she and her husband got lost while searching for a potential employer's house in Crouch End.
-While looking up the employer's address in a phone book, the cab they had hired mysteriously disappears, and the entire neighborhood becomes strangely deserted and alien, with the sole exception of a cat with a scarred face, and two children, one of whom has a deformed hand.
-After encountering something unseen beyond a hedge, Lonnie becomes unhinged, and eventually disappears while the couple is walking through a tunnel, leaving Doris alone and scared out of her mind as the surroundings become increasingly bizarre; even the night sky no longer shows Earth's stars, but some unknown alien sky.
+Doris relates how she and her husband got lost while searching for his colleague's house in Crouch End.
+While they are looking up the colleague's address in a phone book, the cab they had hired mysteriously disappears, and the entire neighborhood becomes strangely deserted and alien, with the sole exception of a cat with a scarred face and two children, one of whom has a deformed hand.
+After encountering something unseen beyond a hedge, Lonnie becomes unhinged.
+He eventually disappears while the couple is walking through a tunnel, leaving Doris alone and scared out of her mind as the surroundings become increasingly bizarre; even the night sky no longer shows Earth's stars, but some unknown alien sky.
 Eventually, Doris once again encounters the two disfigured children, who summon an enormous, hideous, otherworldly being from beneath the ground of Crouch End (implied to be the Lovecraftian goddess Shub-Niggurath).
-The monster has seemingly consumed Lonnie, alongside countless others whose spirits are now trapped in its body, and whose faces Doris glimpses trapped in the body of the being.
-After that, Doris remembers nothing else, until she woke up huddled in an entrance way back in the real world.
+The monster has seemingly consumed Lonnie along with countless others, whose spirits are now trapped in its body and whose faces Doris glimpses trapped in the body of the being.
+After that, Doris remembers nothing else until she woke up huddled in an entranceway back in the real world.

 Newcomer Farnham dismisses the story as a delusion caused by mental illness, but Vetter, who has policed Crouch End for decades, is not so sure, remembering a number of similar missing-person cases from years gone by.
-He speculates about other planes of existence, and of Crouch End perhaps being a location where the divide between our world and an alien, demonic world is somehow lesser.
+He speculates about other planes of existence, and of Crouch End perhaps being a location where the divide between our world and an alien, demonic world is somehow less robust.